HeinrichApfelmus/threepenny-gui/doc/design-widgets.md

 ------------------

     value     :: WriteAttr (ValidatedInput a) a
-    userInput :: ValidaatedInput a -> Event a
+    userInput :: ValidatedInput a -> Event a

 Visual Styling